-If you’re a woman going through menopause, changing hormone levels can make your heart pound and flutter.
-A pounding or fluttering heartbeat is called heart palpitations.
-Palpitations often start when you’re in the middle of a hot flash, which is another common menopause symptom.
+Changing hormone levels, such as estrogen, may cause your heart to pound and flutter.
+Palpitations typically start when you’re experiencing a hot flash, which is another common menopause symptom.

 Palpitations feel like your heart is beating much faster than usual, almost as if you’ve been running very hard.
 Your heart might also skip beats or flutter.
 The pounding feeling can radiate from your chest all the way up into your neck and throat.